nickbrandt/GitLab/doc/api/project_vulnerabilities.md

 ## Vulnerabilities pagination

-By default, `GET` requests return 20 results at a time because the API results are paginated.
+API results are paginated, and `GET` requests return 20 results at a time by default.

 Read more on [pagination](README.md#pagination).